 Going on your first cruise can be a little daunting as some things are handled differently from a land vacation.
 But, being a cruising newbie doesn’t mean you can’t be prepared.

 Before I took my first cruise I had many worries.
 Would I feel trapped?
 What if I didn’t like the food?
 What if I got bored?
 (Hah!).
-I wish I’d seen tips for first time cruisers myself as it would have helped set my mind at ease so much.
+What if I got sick?
+(Psst, check out my easy guide on how to avoid Norovirus while on board).
+I wish I’d had more information targeted directly at ‘newbies’ when I was a first time cruiser as it would have helped set my mind at ease so much.

 Tips for first time cruisers